 But for some reason… I never studied my one true instrumental and musical love, the guitar.

 However, after a couple of attempts at it in the early 2000’s… in late 2015, I decided to start playing guitar.
 But this time, I promised myself I would stick with it.

 At the time, I’d just gotten over a few setbacks life had thrown at me, and one of the conclusions I came to, in thinking about these setbacks… was that I needed to set aside time to start doing more things for myself.
 Coincidentally, I had just turned 52, and I think… after you turn 50, some of these thoughts are a natural process of aging, anyway.

 Well… picking up the guitar changed my life.
 The sense of peace, calm and enjoyment was wonderful.

 I’ve never had a problem expressing my feelings, but doing it through the guitar gives me a tremendous sense of release and gratification.

 I’d been an entrepreneur for 18 years at this point, and for 10 years I published an offline paid for subscription newsletter about selling, marketing and writing ad copy.
 Along with my monthly newsletter, I also included an interview of the month, which I did with a different entrepreneur or client of mine.
 Actually, they were more like conversations, than interviews.

-I loved having these conversations, because I’m a genuinely curious person… and because I always learn a lot from listening to other people – especially if they’re kind enough to share the backstory of their personal life with me.
+I loved having these conversations, because I’m a genuinely curious person… and because I always learn a lot from listening to other people – especially when they’re kind enough to share the backstory of their personal lives.